 Early Help Assessment (EHA)

-The Early Help Assessment (EHA) is a simple, easy to use assessment, which captures all of a child/young person’s and family’s needs at the earliest opportunity, and with consent (without consent the Early Help Advice Hub will not be able to register the EHA).
+The Early Help Assessment (EHA) is a simple, easy to use assessment, which captures all of a child/young person’s and family’s needs at the earliest opportunity, and with consent.
 It is a shared tool which can be used by all agencies in Somerset who are delivering early help in a co-ordinated way, so that they understand and respond to the needs of children/young people.

 It is a tool for practitioners to identify the needs of children/young people and their families and make ‘request for services’ involvement where required, if services already involved are not able to meet the identified needs.